Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

 Whichever method you choose, ultimately just make sure to adhere to these guidelines:

-- If you decide to fill with defined missing values, use values that match your variable type (e.g., numeric missing values for numeric variables) [@tourangeau_early_2015; @icpsr_guide_nodate]
+- If you decide to fill with defined missing values, use values that match your variable type (e.g., numeric missing values for numeric variables) [@tourangeau_early_2015; @icpsr_guide_2020]
   - I will say that there is, however, some merit to using text to define missing values in numeric variables to prevent incorrect use of missing values.
 If you try to run a mean on your variable, you will be immediately notified that this is not possible because your variable will be stored as a character (or string) column.
 If you do not care about the different types of missingness, you could easily then choose to change all missing values to blank.
 However, if you do care about the types of missingness and want to keep that included in your variable, you will need to match variable type.
 - If you use numeric values, use extreme values that do not actually occur in your data
 - Use your values consistently within and across variables